David Tress

-David Tress is a British painter noted particularly for his deeply personal interpretations of landscapes in and around his home in Pembrokeshire, southwest Wales.
+David Tress (born 1955, London) is a British painter noted particularly for his deeply personal interpretations of landscapes in and around his home in Pembrokeshire, southwest Wales.
 He combines the techniques of collage and impasto with conventional painting and drawing to produce results that have been categorized as a form of abstract expressionism.

 Early life

 Tress was born in Wembley, northwest London, and studied at Harrow College of Art before graduating in Fine Arts from Trent Polytechnic, Nottingham (now Nottingham Trent University).
 In 1976 he moved to Pembrokeshire where he has lived ever since.

 Work and technique

 Tress has followed an unorthodox route to painting.
 He was first interested by painter Ben Nicholson, and also the watercolours of John Singer Sargent.
 He then came across the Abstract Expressionists which continue to be an influence.
 By the time he moved to Wales Tress was making film, installation and performance art.
 In Pembrokeshire, Tress began painting local scenes in water-colour and other media, developing a highly detailed realism epitomized by works such as Winter Sun (1983) and First Sun, Preseli (1984).
 As well as Wales, his subjects include landscapes in Scotland, the Lake District, Ireland and southern France, along with cityscapes of London.